-Acceptance and Commitment Therapy is based on three main areas that harp around inculcating the habit of being mindful to the present.
+Acceptance and Commitment Therapy is based on 3 main areas that go around the habit of building mindfulness into the present moment.

-Let us look at each of the above focus areas in detail to get more clarity on the same.
+Let’s look at each of the above focus areas in detail to get some clarity:

 It is in this stage of the Therapy that the person being haunted by the past event(s) is taught to let go off the non-productive thoughts completely.
 By making the required modifications to their belief and memory systems, the therapist slowly distances them away from their painful past.